LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 # IBKR Trader Workstation Component
-In order to support NinjaTrader and Hedge_Product components you need to run the Trader Workstation component.
-It is recommended to running this component on the Linux system and to configure it to deployment headless using the IBC component.
-In order to work with the IBC component use must use the offline version.
+In order to support the NinjaTrader Strategy Module and the Option Writer components you need to run the Trader Workstation component.
+It is recommended you running this component on the Linux system and configure it to be deploy headless using the IBC component.

 ## Configuration
-In order to use the TWS API it must be enabled and configured to allow local connections.
+Once TWS is deploy the TWS API must be enabled and configured to allow local connections.
 Use the reference below to use the complete the configuration.

 ### Reference for Trader Workstation
 - IBKR Trader Workstation version (https://www.interactivebrokers.com/en/index.php?f=16045)